tsitle/rpi5_camera_streaming_server/README.md

 - with two Raspberry Camera Module v3 (IMX708) cameras
 - on Debian Bookworm 12.9

+There is a demo application that demonstrates the usage of the server's REST API available here: [https://github.com/tsitle/javafx_camera_server_client](https://github.com/tsitle/javafx_camera_server_client).
+It is written in Java/Kotlin though.
+But it also demonstrates how to generate an API client with the [OpenAPI spec file](docs/api-camera_server.yaml).

 ## Prerequisites

 A custom build of OpenCV is required: